-For the purposes of examination, a "use" claim in a form such as "the use of substance X as an insecticide" should be regarded as equivalent to a "process" claim of the form "a process of killing insects using substance X".
-Thus a claim in the form indicated should not be interpreted as directed to the substance X recognisable (e.g. by further additives) as intended for use as an insecticide.
-Similarly, a claim for "the use of a transistor in an amplifying circuit" would be equivalent to a process claim for the process of amplifying using a circuit containing the transistor and should not be interpreted as being directed to "an amplifying circuit in which the transistor is used", nor to "the process of using the transistor in building such a circuit".
+For the purposes of examination, a "use" claim in a form such as "the use of substance X as an insecticide" should be is regarded as equivalent to a "process" claim of the form "a process of killing insects using substance X".
+Thus a claim in the form indicated is should not to be interpreted as directed to the substance X recognisable (e.g. by further additives) as intended for use as an insecticide.
+Similarly, a claim for "the use of a transistor in an amplifying circuit" would be is equivalent to a process claim for the process of amplifying using a circuit containing the transistor and is should not to be interpreted as being directed to "an amplifying circuit in which the transistor is used", nor to "the process of using the transistor in building such a circuit".
 However, a claim directed to the use of a process for a particular purpose is equivalent to a claim directed to that very same process (see T 684/02).

 "A method comprising: